scriban/scriban/doc/runtime.md

   Console.WriteLine(context.Output.ToString());
   ```

+Also any objects inheriting from `IDictionary<TKey, TValue>` or `IDictionary` will be also accessible automatically.
+Typically, you can usually access directly any generic JSON objects that was parsed by a JSON library.

 > You will notice that the members of a .NET object are exposed using only lowercase characters and introducing `_` whenever there is a uppercase character.
 It means that by default the string `MyMethodIsNice`  will be exposed `my_method_is_nice`.
 This is done via a member renamer delegate.
 You can setup a member renamer when importing an existing .NET object but also a default member renamer on the `TemplateContext`.
 See [Member renamer](#member-renamer) in advanced usages about this topic.

 #### Accessing a .NET object